phi1DS/oops-laravel-code-review/README.md

 # Installation

-Because this repository is based on 'laravel-starter', please refer to the original documentation : https://github.com/nasirkhan/laravel-starter
+Because this repository is based on 'laravel-starter', please refer to the original documentation for installation : https://github.com/nasirkhan/laravel-starter

 **Be sure to execute the migrations first and demo data seeding command before use.**

-Remove the markdown/FLAWS.md wich contains the possible solutions.
+Remove the markdown/FLAWS.md wich contains the possible solutions and the .git folder.

 # Use

 It should take about 10 to 20 minutes to complete the code review.

-The design flaws are located through the **Post Module ** Modules/Post/* (so that the interviewed person doesn't have to search the whole project).
+The design flaws are located through the **Post Module ./Modules/Post/** (so that the interviewed person doesn't have to search the whole project).

 Basic user credentials :